jclinger/high-scores/README.md

 ### How to run

+copy and paste this into the terminal, replacing the fields <parameters>:

-ts-node getHighScores.ts <./filepath> <number of records to sort> ./scores.json
+ts-node getHighScores.ts <./filepath> <number of records to sort>